PanopticPartFormer++: A Unified and Decoupled View for Panoptic Part Segmentation: Experiments

-\textbf{Effectiveness of Each Component.} In Tab.~\ref{tab:effect_component_ppformer_plus}, we verify the effectiveness of each component by removing it from the baseline.
-Removing the Decoupled Decoder leads to 1.2 PartPQ drop and 1.8\% PSQ drop from the Panoptic-PartFormer++.
-This indicates Decoupled Design is the key component for both Panoptic-PartFormer and Panoptic-PartFormer++.
-Removing Part Masked Cross attention also leads to 1.5\% PSQ drops.
+\textbf{Effectiveness of Each Component.} In Tab.~\ref{tab:effect_component_ppformer_plus}, we demonstrate the effectiveness of each component by removing it from the proposed model.
+Removing the decoupled decoder leads to a 1.2\% PartPQ drop and a 1.8\% PSQ drop from the Panoptic-PartFormer++ model.
+These results indicate the decoupled design is a key component for both Panoptic-PartFormer and Panoptic-PartFormer++.
+Removing the part masked cross attention module leads to a 1.5\% PSQ drop.
 This shows the effectiveness of the extra part query attention with part features.
 In both cases, the scene segmentation results (SSQ) are the same.
 The results indicate that part attention and decoupled decoder design do not affect panoptic segmentation.
-Moreover, these results also indicate the interpretability of our proposed PWQ metric, where we achieve improvements mainly from improvements of better part segmentation quality.
+Moreover, these results also indicate the interpretability of our proposed PWQ metric, where we achieve improvements mainly from the better part segmentation quality.

-\textbf{Ablation on Global-Part Masked Cross Attention Design.} In Tab.~\ref{tab:query_reasoning_ppformer_plus}, we explore the query interaction design in Panoptic-PartFormer++.
-In particular, we try three different attention methods, including joint reasoning, part-first reasoning, and global first.
-Joint reasoning means we perform masked cross-attention on three queries with the corresponding scene features.
-Part first means we first perform part cross attention for part query and part feature, and then we perform the joint reasoning.
-The global first means we first perform joint reasoning, and then we perform the part cross attention.
-Different from the conclusion in Tab.~\ref{tab:query_reasoning}, after adopting the masked cross attention, we find adopting global first leads to the best result.
+\textbf{Ablation on Global-Part Masked Cross Attention Design.} In Tab.~\ref{tab:query_reasoning_ppformer_plus}, we analyze the query interaction design in Panoptic-PartFormer++.
+We use three different attention methods, including joint reasoning, part-first reasoning, and global-first reasoning.
+For joint reasoning, we perform masked cross-attention on three queries with the corresponding scene features.
+For part-first attention module, we first perform part cross attention for part query and part feature, and then we perform the joint reasoning on three queries.
+In the global-first attention module, we first perform joint reasoning, and then we perform the part cross attention.
+Different from the results in Tab.~\ref{tab:query_reasoning}, after adopting the masked cross attention, we find adopting global-first leads to the best results.
 This is because masked attention contains more fine-grained information, and it can be improved with the guidance of joint global scene query learning.
+In the appendix, we present more detailed ablation studies in our global part-masked cross-attention design.
+Specifically, we present three more different designs on the location of the refined part query, where our proposed global reasoning and local refined design lead to better results.